 We found native support for the Pro Wheel at the time of writing to be less than ideal, with Assetto Corsa Competizione being the most welcoming to the new Logitech G Pro Wheel.
 This is as expected with PC titles and a brand new piece of hardware, but nearly every game recognised inputs and remapping controls was a relatively simple one-off process.

-For those few that didn’t recognise an input during our review period, the Pro Wheel’s compatibility mode was able to bridge the gap.
+For those few that didn’t recognise an input during our testing period, the Pro Wheel’s compatibility mode was able to bridge the gap.
 Easily selectable thanks to that OLED display on the wheel base, the compatibility mode effectively makes the base a G923 for detection purposes, which meant we were able to go racing on every title in our Steam library.

 In this mode we found force feedback implementation to vary across titles, with Autombilista 2 and WRC 10 seeming to do the least with such an effective piece of hardware.
 This should change as developers get access to the new hardware.